 - Eligibility to stand for election to an office of the network

-Elizabeth Hoffmann (Australian College of Applied Animal Studies)
+Liz Hoffmann (Aust.
+College of Applied Animal Studies)

 Eric Marchesani (RTO Intelligence)